Optional opt_options: DeviceOrientationOptionsOptions.

 The listener function.

-opt_this: ObjectThe object to use as this
+Optional opt_this: ObjectThe object to use as this in listener.

 Unique key for the listener.
 If called with an array of event types as the first argument, the return will be an array of keys.